-Port Link/Act/Speed LED (1-10, 11F, 12F): The Link/Act/Speed LED flashes when a network link passes through the corresponding port.
+Port Link/Act/Speed LED (1-10, 11F, 12F): The Link/Act/Speed LED flashes, which indicates a network link through the corresponding port.
 Blinking indicates that the Switch is either sending or receiving data to the port.

-When the port LED on the left glows in amber, it is running at 100 Mbps or 1000 Mbps.

-When the port LED on the left glows in green, it is running at 10 Gbps.
+When a port has an amber light, this indicates that the port is running on 100 Mbps or 1000 Mbps.
+When it has a green light it is running on 10 Gbps.